 Sure, you can draw names on Thanksgiving Day, but decide now with your family what the game plan and spending limit will be.
 This is best done through phone calls or emails because a text message, or worse yet a group text, doesn’t give you the bandwidth you need to share your reason(s) for changing your tradition of giving with the other person(s) with the littlest room for misunderstanding on their part.

-When you broach the subject, if you talk about how you don’t have money to buy everyone a gift, you open the door for people to think of you as cheap.
-If they have less money than you (or they think they do), but they still plan to buy as much this year as last, they may well think of you as cheap.
-And, of course, that’s not what you are at all.
+When you broach the subject, if you talk about how you don’t have money to buy everyone a gift, the focus is on what this is doing for you, but not for them.
+Plus, if they have less money than you (or they think they do), but they still plan to buy as much this year as last, they may well think of you as Scrooge.
+And of course that’s not who you are at all.

 If they’re not open to the changes, well, at least you know you shared from your heart.
 There is nothing more you need to do, or that you can do.

-I received an email once from a lady who just couldn’t understand why her sister-in-law didn’t accept her gift graciously.
-They had agreed not to exchange Christmas gifts, but this lady was much better off financially than her younger brother and his wife.
+I received an email from a woman who just couldn’t understand why her sister-in-law didn’t accept her gift graciously.
+They had agreed not to exchange Christmas gifts, but the woman who wrote me was much better off financially than her newlywed younger brother and his wife.

 The young couple were about to move into their first home.
 Knowing they needed lots of things for the house, she gave them a $500 gift card.
 She wrote to me, “Christmas is all about giving.
 It gave me joy to share with them.”

-What to Do When You Unexpectedly Receive a Gift from Someone Who Agreed Not to Give You a Gift:
+5. What to Do When You Unexpectedly Receive a Christmas Gift from Someone Who Agreed Not to Give You a Present

 Agree now that this year, instead of exchanging gifts, you would like to spend time with the person.
-Plan a special weekend lunch or movie night where everyone pays their own tab.
-This way, you’ve made memories!
-They usually are enjoyed much longer than any other gift.
+Plan a special weekend lunch, movie night, or a trip to a local holiday event where everyone pays their own tab.
+This way, you’ve made holiday memories!
+They’ll be enjoyed much longer than anything found in a store.

-If your office usually exchanges Secret Santa gifts or participates in any gift-exchanging games, you could suggest that you change things up this year, and instead, everyone pitch in to give a gift(s) to a needy child or family.
+If your office usually exchanges Secret Santa gifts or participates in any gift-exchanging games, you could suggest that you change things up this year, and instead, everyone pitch in to give gifts to one needy child or family.
 Toys for Tots, The Salvation Army, and Angel Tree are three great places to start if you aren’t sure whom to connect with in your area.

 Remember, if you’ve agreed not to give gifts, then everything counts, including: Christmas ornaments and decorations, potted plants and flowers, small items, handmade crafts, etc.

 What can you give?
 Home-baked treats are a great option.
 As you give the goodies, you can say: “I was in the kitchen making these and thought of you.
 Consider it a home-baked Christmas card!”
-In this case, you can attach a Christmas card to the baked goods or place a card in the mail, but you don’t have to even if you normally send one.
+In this case, you can attach a Christmas card to the baked goods or place a card in the mail, but only if you typically send cards.

 Until next time, do what only you can do.
 Bless the world around you by being you at your authentic best!